ArnaoutLab/diversity/README.md

 |   11 | metacommunity |       inf |  2.573 | 1.3105 | 0.2393 | 1.7008 |                1 |          0.588 |           1.554 |

 Notes:
-- the input filepath (`-i`) and the similarity matrix filepath (`-s`) can be URLs to data files hosted on the web
+- The input filepath (`-i`) and the similarity matrix filepath (`-s`) Can be URLs to data files hosted on the web
-- you can use .csv or .tsv for input files, but output is tab-delimited
+- You can use .csv or .tsv for input files, but output is tab-delimited
-- output can be piped (piping will not include log statements in the output)
+- Output can be piped (piping will not include log statements in the output)
-- viewpoint parameter values of 100 or larger are treated like infinity
+- Viewpoint parameter values of 100 or larger are treated like infinity
-- for further options execute `python -m diversity -h`
+- For further options execute `python -m diversity -h`

 # Background

 ## Diversity indices